Contact us early; we're here to help!

 - We will edit content for grammar, punctuation and the University's editorial style, but note that we are not responsible for rewriting your content; please don't expect us to do that.

-- Check and recheck your content for accuracy; our staff is not responsible for fact-checking.
+- Check your content for accuracy; our staff is not responsible for fact-checking.

 - Copy changes and wordsmithing should occur at this stage (and preferably in Word document format) and should be avoided once the project is in design.